Take a look at our 5 step plan for how to build your credit score and increase your credit options.

 2. Ask your lender why you were rejected, and check your credit report for the reasons given

 Your credit report contains your borrowing history for the last 6 years, and negative factors such as defaults or incorrect information can affect your chances of being accepted for credit.
-Our website and app show you your score, detailed report and any negatives affecting your report, completely free.

 3. Start making small changes to improve your credit score — they can make all the difference